beejhuff/magento-security-toolkit/signatures-analysis.md

 * **MULTIPLE Files: Attackers place content in var/package/ folder that will be used later to attack site via Magpleasure/Filesystem module**

-  * **File:** File_System-1.0.0.xml -  contains references, hashes and payload information for files included in the Magpleasure_Fielsystem module that is compromised and is used to install the files for the compromised plugin in various locations on the system hard drive.
+  * **FILE:** File_System-1.0.0.xml -  contains references, hashes and payload information for files included in the Magpleasure_Fielsystem module that is compromised and is used to install the files for the compromised plugin in various locations on the system hard drive.

   * **NOTE:** The following file has suspicious payload and date / timestamps similar to he above file though we have been unable to confirm it as an attack vector with current analsysis.

-  * **File:** tmp/package.xml : contains payloads file and directory naes as well as hashes that are coped to specific folders in the file system and expected to perofrn further attacks ataingt the system
+  * **FILE:** tmp/package.xml : contains payloads file and directory naes as well as hashes that are coped to specific folders in the file system and expected to perofrn further attacks ataingt the system

   * **NOTE:** Dates of last file changes on all of these files are consistently the same day and the time stamps of the files are all VERY close to each other.
 The attackers do not appear to be taking too strong of a precaution of hiding their tracks when it comes to adding files or modifying the date time stamp data to the compromised files.
 Be when we diff the files reference in the package.xml they appear identical to the default Magento insulation folders.